-"How do I change my personal information?"
+How do I change my contact information?

-You can change your personal information (e.g., address, phone number, email, primary care provider) by logging in to My Health Plan at MedMutual.com/Member.
+You can change your contact (e.g., address, phone number, email, primary care provider) by logging in to My Health Plan at MedMutual.com/Member.
 Click on My Profile, then Profile Settings to review and make changes.
-You can also call Customer Care to make any necessary changes to your personal information.
+You can also call Customer Care to make any necessary changes.